charlieIT/FlatRBAC.jl/README.md

 and it also adds some **additional features**:

  - Multi-action, multi-resource permissions
- - Define and control access permissions on domains
+ - Define and exert access control on domains

 In the context of this package, neither active role restrictions, hierarchy, nor sessions are implemented.